tektoncd/cli/docs/cmd/tkn_pipeline_list.md

 ## tkn pipeline list

-Lists pipelines in a namespace
+Lists Pipelines in a namespace

 ***Aliases**: ls*